kovanostra/Udacity-projects/Self Driving Car Engineer/Finding Lane Lines on the Road/README.md

 The hough lines algorithm sometimes outputted many lines that were not very relevant.
 I performed the following steps to filter out the most relevant ones, and to merge them into two final lines:

- - I separated left and right lines based on whether their angle was negative or positive, respectively, and they appeared on the left or right side of the image.
+ - I separated the left and right lines based on whether their angle was negative or positive, respectively, and whether they appeared on the left or right side of the image.
  - For the left lines I kept those between -33 and -40 degrees and for the right lines those between 25 and 35 degrees.
  - Finally, I kept only the (x_min, x_max) & (y_min, y_max) out of all the left and right lines, and I joined them to make the final lines that are shown in the images.